Contact:

 Earth pressure

 Earth pressure describes the lateral pressure exerted by soil and rock on structures or rock.
 It is a central topic in geotechnical engineering, demolition and deconstruction: from pit shoring through retaining walls to underground structures, earth pressure influences stability, workflow, and the selection of suitable methods.
 In areas such as concrete demolition and deconstruction, building gutting and cutting, rock excavation and tunnel construction, as well as natural stone extraction, the correct understanding of earth pressure determines how interventions are planned and executed safely and in a material-appropriate manner.
 In practice, hydraulic tools are often used for this purpose, such as concrete demolition shear by Darda GmbH for controlled opening of reinforced concrete cross-sections or hydraulic rock and concrete splitters by Darda GmbH for low-vibration separations in rock and concrete.
+In geotechnics, lateral earth pressure is treated as stress acting on surfaces and governed by soil-structure interaction.
+A precise grasp of construction stages, drainage, and permissible vibrations is decisive for safe, efficient workflows.

-Definition: What is meant by earth pressure
+Definition: What is meant by earth pressure?

 Earth pressure is the lateral pressure of soil or rock acting on a vertical or inclined surface.
 It results from the self-weight of the earth material, additional surcharges, and water pressures in the pore space.
 Essentially, a distinction is made between active earth pressure (with slight wall movement away from the soil), passive earth pressure (with wall movement into the soil), and at-rest earth pressure (with a practically rigid wall).
 Magnitude and distribution of earth pressure depend on material parameters such as friction angle and cohesion, density, grain-size distribution, and degree of compaction, on wall roughness, geometry, and on the water regime.
 In construction practice, earth pressures for temporary and final states are considered separately, because conditions change dynamically during deconstruction, building gutting, or rock removal.
+For orientation, earth-pressure coefficients Ka, Kp, and K0 are used in conjunction with classical limit-equilibrium approaches and effective stress concepts to derive characteristic and design values.

 Basics and influencing factors of lateral earth pressure

 The level of earth pressure is never constant but results from the interaction of several factors.
 For safe demolition and for work in rock, the more precisely these influencing variables are captured, the more targeted construction sequences, protections, and tool selection can be defined.
+Time dependence due to consolidation and creep, reinforcement or facing stiffness, and construction tolerances can measurably alter the pressure state during the intervention.

 Active, passive, and at-rest pressure

 Active earth pressure develops when a supporting structure detaches slightly from the soil.
 The pressure decreases compared to the at-rest state.
 With passive earth pressure, the soil is displaced; the resistance increases significantly.
 Between these limit states lies the at-rest pressure, which is particularly relevant for stiff, barely displaceable components, such as massive basement exterior walls or short sections of retaining walls.
 For planning and deconstruction, it is essential which state is present in the respective construction stage and how movements during the work will affect it.
+Mobilization requires small wall movements in the order of magnitude of roughly 0.1 to 0.5 percent of the wall height for active states and higher displacements (often 1 to 2 percent) for passive resistance.

 Material parameters and backfill condition